Here are some most common definitions used in RedTrack and Affiliate marketing:

 CPC - cost per click - net cost of a click bought within a traffic source.
 Calculated as Cost divided by Clicks.

 CPM - Cost per thousand.
-The Cost per Thousand refers to impressions.
-Many digital advertising company’s rates are based on a CPM.
+Cost per Thousand refers to impressions.
+Much digital advertising company’s rates are based on a CPM.

-CTR - this is the percentage of people who clicked your ad from the total impressions.
+CTR - Click Through Rate.
+This is the percentage of people who clicked your ad from the total impressions.
 For example, if you had 10,000 impressions and 100 clicks, your CTR is 1%.
 Your CTR depends on many factors, but most of them you can control.

 CR - conversion rate - the percentage of clicks that resulted in a conversion.

 Domain - is an identification string that defines a realm of administrative autonomy, authority or control within the Internet.
 Domain names are formed by the rules and procedures of the Domain Name System (DNS).
 Any name registered in the DNS is a domain name.